 - Improves Ligaments, Tendons, Cartilage, and Connective Tissue

 - Utilizes your Natural Growth Factors

 This comprehensive PRP Golfer’s Elbow allows the body to reheal from the damages sustained from overuse of the wrist flexors.
 The PRP injections treat the damaged tendons that were stressed and micro damaged from the force of the injury while strengthening all the supporting structures of the elbow joint.
-This type of Regenerative Naturopathic Medicine produces clinical outcomes that repeatedly outperform conventional medical care and in a shorter time span.
-Patients begin seeing improvement immediately with the best results observed 2-3 weeks post injection.
-Depending on severity, patients will need between 1-3 treatments for a full recovery.
-Complete range of motion and functionality are restored at our Gilbert, AZ location following comprehensive treatment.
+This type of regenerative naturopathic medicine produces clinical outcomes that often outperform conventional medical care and in a shorter time span.
+Patients begin seeing improvement within 6 weeks typically, with the best results observed 3-6 months post injection.
+Depending on severity, patients may need more than 1 treatment for a full recovery.
+Improved range of motion and functionality are observed following comprehensive treatment.
 These outcomes provide attractive alternatives to conventional care with minimal expense and downtime.
-For more information about Golfer’s Elbow, Regenerative Injection Therapy, Platelet Rich Plasma, Naturopathic pain management, Dr. Dylan W. Krueger, NMD, or our Gilbert, AZ location, please contact us at: 480-648-1534 or email us at: email@example.com.
+For more information about golfer’s elbow, Regenerative Injection Therapy, Platelet Rich Plasma, Naturopathic pain management, knee pain treatments options, or our Gilbert, AZ location, please contact us at: 480-648-1534